immcantation/shazam/docs/topics/plotBaselineDensity.md

 containing secondary grouping identifiers.
 If `NULL`, organize the plot only on values in `idColumn`.

-groupColors
+colorElement
+:   one of `c("id", "group")` specifying whether the `idColumn` or `groupColumn` will be used for color coding.
+The other entry, if present, will be coded by line style.

+colorValues
-:   named vector of colors for entries in `groupColumn`, with names defining unique values in the `groupColumn` and values being colors.
-Also controls the order in which groups appear on the plot.
+:   named vector of colors for entries in `colorElement`, with names defining unique values in the `colorElement` column and values being colors.
+Also controls the order in which values appear on the plot.
 If `NULL` alphabetical ordering and a default color palette will be used.

-Has no effect if `facetBy="group"`.
+title
+:   string defining the plot title.

 subsetRegions
 :   character vector defining a subset of regions to plot, correspoding